 occur weekly as scheduled, beginning with the 9:00 AM recitation on

-be the 12:00 PM recitation on FRI Dec 6.
-This schedule results in 13
+meeting will be the 12:00 PM recitation on FRI Nov 20.
+This schedule

 HELP-STUDY Sessions are for the students' benefit, but participation